gaultier/blog/wait_process_timeout.md

 - ssh to a (re)starting machine.
 - `psql` to a (re)starting database.
-- Ensuring that a network service started fine with netcat.
+- Ensuring that a network service started fine with `netcat`.
-- Filesystem commands over NFS.
+- File system commands over NFS.

 It's a common problem, so much so that there are two utilities that I usually reach for: